aryeelab/crispr_mutation_reanalysis/variantCallingPipeline/README.md

 ### Versions of software / binaries

-The executables used in our analysis are available in the [binaries](binaries/) folder in this repository.
+The executables used in our analysis are coordinated here [binaries](binaries/).

 ### SNP files